braboj/tutorial-python/Part A - OOP/10_yield/tut_coroutines/coroutine.md

 ### Coroutine Chaining

 Coroutines can be used to set pipes.
-We can chain together coroutines and push data through the pipe using the `send()` method.
+We can chain together coroutines and push data through the ipe using the `send()` method.
 A pipe needs at least the following

 1. An initial source or producer
 2. A sink or consumer